kenibrewer/aws-nf-tower-terraform/README.md

 ## Features

 * Stores Terraform state securely in a KMS encrypted S3 bucket in a terraform management account.
-* Creates AWS user, credentials, and access keys for the Nextflow Tower application to use.
+* Creates AWS user, credentials, and access keys work buckets for the Nextflow Tower application to use.
 * Creates one or more Tower workspaces within a Tower organization.
 * Directly passes the AWS credentials to a Nextflow Tower workspaces without manual copying and pasting.